ComFreek/mmtpygments/README.md

 The lexer is heavily tested on large MMT archives containing a lot of MMT surface syntax. [`test/test.py`](./blob/master/test/test.py) is the main entry point of the test infrastructure.
 It recursively searches for MMT files in `test/data` and runs the lexer on them and formats them afterwards with Pygment's HtmlFormatter.
 The rendered versions are written next to the original `*.mmt` file with an `.html` extension.
 Furthermore, `index.html` and `amalgamation.html` are generated to link and display the results, respectively.

-The Travis build automatically runs [`test/test.py`](./blob/master/test/test.py) and deploys the results on the `gh-pages` branch, see <https://comfreek.github.io/mmt-pygments-lexer/> and especially <https://comfreek.github.io/mmt-pygments-lexer/test/index.html>.
+The Travis build automatically runs [`test/test.py`](./blob/master/test/test.py) and deploys the results on the `gh-pages` branch, see <https://comfreek.github.io/mmt-pygments-lexer/> and especially <https://comfreek.github.io/mmt-pygments-lexer/mmtpygments/test/index.html>.

 ## Development

 For tinkering and testing the lexer, it is recommended to employ the same testing infrastructure as described above.
 Even though the Travis build fails on lexing error, [`test/test.py`](./blob/master/test/test.py) actually doesn't -- it just returns a non-zero exit code.
 In fact, it even generates the HTML renderings with red rectangles around lexing errors.
 Hence, while tinkering with the lexer, just regularly run [`test/test.py`](./blob/master/test/test.py) and look at the `index.html` locally in your browser to see any errors.

+## For future maintainers: necessary changes in case of repository movement

+In case you wish to host this repository or a fork thereof somewhere else, these are the places where you have to make changes:

+  - `README.md`: Change all links to deployed `gh-pages` branch render results accordingly.
+  - `.travis.yml`: Change the base path with which `python test.py` is run to your hosting URI.